Beat for Beat

 Beat for Beat is a Norwegian musical variety show that airs every Friday on NRK1.
 It has been on the air since 1999, and consistently ranks in the top of Norwegian viewing figures.
 It was hosted by Ivar Dyrhaug from the beginning to 2015.
 From 2016 it was, and is hosted by Atle Pettersen.

 Concept

 In each episode there are two teams.
 Each team consists of a piano player/team captain who is joined by two celebrities/singers, at either side.
 A team would choose a number from one to five, from "the board", revealing a word.
 The team would then have to sing a song with that related word to remain in charge of 'the board'.
-If the team sing the secret song which is on the board, then this team would win a point, with the team with the most points declared as the winners.
+If the team sings the secret song which is on the board, then this team would win a point, with the team with the most points declared as the winners.
 Pianist Trond Nagell Dahl has been with the show since the start.
 Pianist Gisle Børge Styve left the show together with Ivar Dyrhaug and was replaced by Lars Andreas Aspesæter.

 The show is based upon the Irish game show The Lyrics Board.